1. Can I drive with my check engine light on?

 need to change your oil filter also.
 The filter catches debris and holds some sludge from the oil.
 If you don’t change your filter, you will contaminate the new oil.
 Proper maintenance will help prolong the life of your engine.

-6. Why should I rotate my tires?
+6. When should I flush my fluids?